qq431169079/ShadowSuiteFramework/README.md

-# Shadow Suite Framework 0.1.2.4 :: Ethical Hacking Toolkit and Framework
+# Shadow Suite Framework 0.1.2.4: Ethical Hacking Toolkit and Framework
-## Copyright (C) 2017-2018 :: Shadow Team <Public.ShadowTeam@gmail.com>
+## Copyright (C) 2017-2018: Shadow Team <Public.ShadowTeam@gmail.com>
-Shadow Suite Framework is an Ethical Hacking Toolkit and Framework.
+[Shadow Suite Framework](https://gitlab.com/Catayao56/ShadowSuiteFramework.git) is an Ethical Hacking Toolkit and Framework.
 It was created on Thursday, Dec 7 2:44:37 PM, 2017.
 It provides many tools that you can use, written mainly in Python, BASH, PHP, etc.